 We are commanded to extend ourselves in love to care for the brethren.
-Yet, the Spirit through Paul tells us to not treat everyone the same.

 "Picture your arm pointing to the unruly saying, "No more."
 Picture it touching the shoulder of the fainthearted to let them know you care and are beside them for encouragement.
 And picture your arm actually holding and lifting the weak since they need extraordinary help."
-(John Piper at desiringgod.org)
+John Piper at desiringgod.org